Liyan06/MiniCheck/README.md

 </p>

+*Updates* 🔥

+- [2024/08] We release the [LLM-AggreFact leaderboard](https://llm-aggrefact.github.io), which currently contains the performance of 27 models on the LLM-AggreFact benchmark, including Llama-3.1, Mistral Large 2 and Claude-3.5.

+- [2024/08] We includ one additional dataset [RAGTruth](https://arxiv.org/pdf/2401.00396) to our benchmark.
+We convert the dataset to the same format as in our benchmark and removed those non-checkworthy claims.

+- [2024/08] A stronger model, `Bespoke-MiniCheck-7B`, is now [available](https://huggingface.co/bespokelabs/Bespoke-MiniCheck-7B) on HuggingFace for fact-checking.
+More details [here](https://llm-aggrefact.github.io/blog).
+It's the current SOTA and is commercially useable!
+Please contact company@bespokelabs.ai for commercial use.

+- [2024/08] [Demo](https://playground.bespokelabs.ai) of `Bespoke-MiniCheck-7B` with **real-time** inference!

 ## *LLM-AggreFact* Benchmark

 ### Description

 LLM-AggreFact is a fact verification benchmark.
-It aggregates 10 of the most up-to-date publicly available datasets on factual consistency evaluation across both closed-book and grounded generation settings.
+It aggregates 11 of the most up-to-date publicly available datasets on factual consistency evaluation across both closed-book and grounded generation settings.
 In LLM-AggreFact:
 1. Documents come from diverse sources, including Wikipedia paragraphs, interviews, web text, covering domains such as news, dialogue, science, and healthcare.
 2. Claims to be verified are mostly generated from recent generative models (except for one dataset of human-written claims), *without any human intervention in any format, such as injecting certain error types into model-generated claims*.